 Schwartz and co-EP Stephanie Savage know that nothing really dies in this era of TV, and they've been mulling ideas for a while.
 They explored other "takes" on the material, but landed on one from fellow executive producer Joshua Safran.
 "We felt like a version that was just our cast grown up, regardless of what the challenges would be assembling those actors again, it didn't really feel like a group of adults who were being patrolled by Gossip Girl would make a lot of sense," Schwartz says.
 "So it felt like there was something really interesting about this idea that we are all Gossip Girl now in our own way.
 We are all purveyors of our own social media surveillance state and how that's evolved and how that has morphed and mutated, and telling that story through a new generation of Upper East Side high school kids felt like the right time."

 Who will be in the cast of the Gossip Girl revival?

 Frankly, we're not expecting Blake Lively to ditch her thriving movie career and her dreams of being a purveyor of fine artisan crafts to revisit her time as Serena van der Woodsen, but there is a possibility.
 The cast members from the first run were all made aware of plans to create a new version of the series.
 "If they want to be involved in some way, we've reached out to all of them to let them know it was happening and that we would love for them to be involved if they want to be involved, but certainly didn't want to make it contingent upon their [involvement]," Schwartz explained.
 "They played those characters for six years and if they felt like they were good with that we wanted to respect that, but it would be great to see them again."
-If I had to put money on it, I'd say the actors most likely to return are the adults.
-But who doesn't love a Lincoln Hawk reunion show?
-Rufus Humphrey, I see you.
+The Cosmo story confirms that there will be no cameos, at least in this first season.